gargi-gupta/AP-Project/README.md

 3. At the very first step, user is asked to enter his choice(as to which department he belong/will belong to.

+4. Then as per the department he chooses, he is again prompted to enter another choice for sign up/login.

+5. Sign-up: In this case, admin puts a check whether he allows the user to be added to the system or not.
+If yes, he is be added to the respective database(based on the department), else rejected and returns back to the user choice page.